Brightspace/valence-ui-validation/README.md

 ```

-**Important:** form elements should be marked up to provide validation information that is available to assistive technology.
+**Important:** form elements should be marked up to provide validation information that is available to assistive technology, for example, by using `aria-invalid`, `aria-required`, and `aria-describedby`.

 ## Coding styles